alexanderjsummers/nll-rfc/0000-nonlexical-lifetimes.md

 To accommodate cases like this, we will extend the notion of a region so that it includes not only points in the control-flow graph, but also includes a (possibly empty) set of "end regions" for various named lifetimes.
-We denote these as `end('r)` for some named region `'r`.
-The region `end('r)` can be understood semantically as referring to some portion of the caller's control-flow graph (actually, they could extend beyond the end of the caller, into the caller's caller, and so forth, but that doesn't concern us).
-This new region might then be denoted as the following (in pseudocode form):
+The end region for named lifetime `'r` is denoted `end('r)`.
+Such an end region can be understood semantically as referring to some portion of the caller's control-flow graph (actually, they could extend beyond the end of the caller, into the caller's caller, and so forth, but that doesn't concern us).
+Our extended notion of region might then be represented using the following struct (in pseudocode form):

 ```rust
 struct Region {